 - Manager reviews are the most widely used form of providing feedback.
 As team leads are responsible for assuring that the service their agents offer is of excellent quality, they usually take on the responsibility of assessing customer interactions.
 Manager reviews work best with smaller teams due to the feasible volume of conversations to review.

 - QA specialist reviews are mostly used in larger companies where there is a strong focus on the quality of customer service.
-The main advantages of having dedicated QA staff is that nobody has to do reviews in addition to their other duties.
+The main advantage of having dedicated QA staff is that nobody has to do reviews in addition to their other duties.
 Having full-time employees for quality assessment helps keep the quality of all interactions consistent.

 - Peer reviews are the most time-efficient form of doing conversation reviews.
 By letting agents provide feedback on each other’s work, it’s possible to track the quality of support interactions in large teams.
 Peer feedback is also one of the most useful sources of information in customer service; there is so much your team members can learn from each other.
 For example, read why Valentina Thörner fosters peer review at Automattic.

 - Self-reviews are one of the best ways to encourage professional growth.
 Reflecting on one’s own performance helps agents understand their communication patterns and gain control over the way they interact.
 Moreover, a study found that assisted self-reviews increases customer satisfaction and can result in a 5% increase in NPS.

 Some companies combine manager reviews with self-reviews, while others collect peer feedback together with QA specialist assessments.
 The form that suits your company best depends on your aim, available resources, team setup, and ticket volume.
 However, none of these methods should be neglected just because they feel daunting.
 They all serve the same purpose – growing quality through feedback.